Quentin Blake was born in the suburbs of London in 1932 and has drawn ever since he can remember.

 He has always made his living as an illustrator, as well as teaching for over twenty years at the Royal College of Art, where he was head of the Illustration department from 1978 to 1986.
 His first drawings were published in Punch while he was 16 and still at school.
 He continued to draw for Punch, The Spectator and other magazines over many years, while at the same time entering the world of children's books with A Drink of Water by John Yeoman in 1960.

 He is known for his collaboration with writers such as Russell Hoban, Joan Aiken, Michael Rosen, John Yeoman and, most famously, Roald Dahl.
-He has also illustrated classic books, including A Christmas Carol and Candide and created much-loved characters of his own, including Mister Magnolia and Mrs Armitage.
+He has also illustrated classic books, both for children and adults, including A Christmas Carol and Candide; and created much-loved characters of his own, such as Mister Magnolia and Mrs Armitage.
+Six of his picture books have been animated and brought to the small screen by Eagle Eye and the BBC, in 'Quentin Blake's Box of Treasures' (2023-24).

-Since the 1990s Quentin Blake has had an additional career as exhibition curator, curating shows in, among other places, the National Gallery, the British Library and the Musée du Petit Palais in Paris.
-In the last few years he has begun to make larger-scale work for hospitals and healthcare settings in the UK and France where his work can be seen in wards and public spaces.
-Most recently he has completed a scheme for the whole of a new maternity hospital in Angers.
+In the 1990s and 2000s, Quentin Blake had an additional career as exhibition curator, curating shows in, among other places, the National Gallery, the British Library and the Musée du Petit Palais in Paris.
+In the last 20 years he has made larger-scale work for hospitals and healthcare settings in the UK and France where his work can be seen in wards and public spaces, including a scheme for the whole of a new maternity hospital in Angers.
+His landmark exhibition in 2020 at Hastings Contemporary, 'We Live in Worrying Times' featured a 30-foot mural titled 'The Taxi Driver' which he completed on site in under two days.

-His books have won numerous prizes and awards, including the Whitbread Award, the Kate Greenaway Medal, the Emil/Kurt Maschler Award and the international Bologna Ragazzi Prize.
+Global sales of his books have topped 45 million and have won numerous prizes and awards; including the Whitbread Award, the Kate Greenaway Medal, the Emil/Kurt Maschler Award and the international Bologna Ragazzi Prize.
 He won the 2002 Hans Christian Andersen Award for Illustration, the highest international recognition given to creators of children's books.
 In 2004 Quentin Blake was awarded the 'Chevalier des Arts et des Lettres' by the French Government for services to literature and in 2007 he was made Officier in the same order.
 In 2014 he was admitted to the Legion d'Honneur, an honour accorded to few people who are not French nationals.
-In 1999 he was appointed the first ever Children's Laureate, a post designed to raise the profile of children's literature.
-His book Laureate's Progress (2002) recorded many of his activities and the illustrations he produced during his two-year tenure.
-Quentin Blake was created CBE in 2005, is an RDI and has numerous honorary degrees from universities throughout the UK.
+In 1999 he was appointed the first ever Children's Laureate, a post designed to raise the profile of children's literature, with his book Laureate's Progress (2002) recording many of his activities and the illustrations he produced during his two-year tenure.
+Quentin Blake was created CBE in 2005, is an RDI (Royal Designer for Industry, of which there are only ever a maximum of 200 at any one time) and has numerous honorary degrees from universities throughout the UK.
 He received a knighthood for 'services to illustration' in the New Year's Honours for 2013, became an Honorary Freeman of the City of London in 2015, and was appointed 'Companion of Honour' in the Queen's Birthday Honours List in 2022.

 Blake is beyond brilliant.
 He is anarchic, moral, infinitely subversive, sometimes vicious, socially acute, sparse when he has to be, exuberantly lavish in the details when he feels like it.
 He can tell wonderful stories without a single word, but his partnership with Roald Dahl was made in heaven.
 Or somewhere.
 The diabolic ingenuity of Dahl came into its own only when he wrote for children.
 In conjunction with Blake, there was a kind of alchemy.
 I've never met a child who didn't love Quentin Blake.